-You’re not going to want to hear the answers to these questions, but it will be necessary for you to get an idea of not only what happened but also ‘why it happened in the first place.
+You’re not going to want to hear the answers to these questions, but it will be necessary for you to get an idea of not only what happened but also ‘why it happened.’

-Once the ugly truth is revealed, you can begin to build things back up from the wreckage.
+Once the truth about your wife’s infidelity is revealed, you can begin to build things back up from the wreckage.
 It’s better to start fresh from rubble than to try and build on top of a faulty and incomplete foundation.

-If you’re choosing to stay, it shouldn’t be because you want to hold the affair over her head until the end of time.
+If you’re choosing to stay, it shouldn’t be because you want to hold your wife’s infidelity over her head until the end of time.
 It shouldn’t be a power play.

 No good will come from the bitterness that will arise if forgiveness isn’t an authentic pursuit as you repair your marriage.
-If you can’t see yourself forgiving her for what she’s done, than this path isn’t for you.
+If you can’t see yourself forgiving her for what she’s done, then this path isn’t for you.
 You’re going to be mad.
 You’re going to be hurt.

 Take your share of the blame

-If you haven’t realized and learned from your missteps in your marriage, you’re likely to repeat those mistakes in your future relationships.
+If you haven’t realized and learned from your missteps in your marriage, you’ll likely repeat those mistakes in your future relationships.
 Do some personal research and figure out what you could have done better so that you can be betterin the future.